GOMC-WSU/Manual/src/input_file.rst

   - PDB files (coordinates)
   - PSF files (structure)
-  - XSC files (box dimensions)
+  - XSC files (binary box dimensions)
   - COOR files (binary coordinates)
   - CHK files (checkpoint)
-  - If provided as input: VEL files (velocity)
+  - If provided as input: VEL files (binary velocity)

   ``OutputName``\_BOX_n_restart.*, where n defines the box number.
 Header part of this file contains important information and will be needed to restart the simulation: